Free SkillsFuture courses

-Those wishing to whip up their go-to coffees on their own can pick up basic barista skills with People’s Association.
-Classes are held at community clubs like Tampines Changkat CC, where you’ll learn about different types of coffee-based drinks as well as how to make them.
+Those wishing to whip up their go-to coffees on their own can pick up basic barista skills through People’s Association’s OnePA student portal.
+SkillsFuture-claimable barista courses are held at community clubs like Bishan CC and Tampines Changkat CC, where you’ll learn about different types of coffee-based drinks and go through enhanced training on how to make them.

 5. Make your own flower arrangements